deepkit-rest/rest/README.md

 }
 ```

-Let's implement a simple Guard to forbid any access to unpublished `Book` entities:
+Let's take a look at a simple example of a Guard responsible to forbid access to unpublished `Book` entities:

 ```ts
 @rest.guard("published-only")